skywirex/docker-skywire/README.md

 skywirex/skywire-hypervisor:<tag>
 ```

-Replace `<tag>` with appropriate tag above.

-- Run hypervisor in Docker container
+- Step 2: Run hypervisor in Docker container

 ```
 docker start hypervisor
 ```

-From now you can access to hypervisorUI by typing <Hypervisor-IP>:8000
+From now you can access to hypervisorUI by typing `<Hypervisor-IP>:8000`

 - Check your public key of hypervisor